 CMR: I think a lesson was learned by a lot of shippers that they need to diversify that last mile.
 Back in the ’90s, shippers put all their eggs into one basket, namely UPS or the post office.
 But after the UPS strike, they learned they needed to spread shipments across carriers.

-Now, thanks to technology improvements, diversification is needed not only to move to regional smaller players, but also to get closer to consumers.
+Now, thanks to technology improvements, diversification is needed not only to move to regional smaller players but also to get closer to consumers.
 There are a number of studies showing consumers are willing to wait for their packages, but they may not be this time next year.
 They could want them on demand the same day.
-So, whether shoppers want packages in five days, next day or same day, to achieve that, the delivery service needs to be close to the consumer.
+So, whether shoppers want packages in five days, next-day or same-day, to achieve that, the delivery service needs to be close to the consumer.

 Looking into 2023, is there anything you’re excited to see?

 CMR: For starters, continued normalization, which is exciting.
 Perhaps not as exciting is the upcoming UPS contract with its drivers’ union.
 It’s another risk for shippers to keep in mind.
-If they aren’t already, they better start planning the what ifs.
+If they aren’t already, they better start planning the what-ifs.
 The contract expires in July and peak season is just a couple of months after.
 Retailers need to lock in the capacity for the holiday peak season as soon as possible and be prepared for that “what-if moment” come August 1st.

-There’s a lot of what abouts at the moment.
+There’s a lot of what about at the moment.
 No one knows where this market is going because we are faced with the potential for a recession, we still have inflation — though it’s coming back down — retail sales are moderating, manufacturing hasn’t picked back up and then there are a number of major global events.
 It’s hard to get excited about a market like that.

 On the flip side, are there red flags brands and logistics leaders should look out for in 2023?